25 Things You Didn't Know About the World's Oceans

-When Ferdinand Magellan crossed the Atlantic beginning in 1519, he eventually found his way to another body of water—what he dubbed the Pacific, or peaceful, ocean due to the calm surface.
+When Magellan crossed the Atlantic beginning in 1519, he eventually found his way to another body of water—what he dubbed the Pacific, or peaceful, ocean due to the calm surface.
 He didn’t know it at the time, but the Pacific would eventually be recognized as the largest ocean on the planet at 59 million square miles.

-It’s impossible to offer an accurate estimate of how many shipwrecks and accompanying treasures are lurking in the oceans, but a few people have made an honest effort of it.
+It’s impossible to offer an accurate estimate of how many shipwrecks and accompanying treasures are lurking in the ocean, but a few people have made an honest effort of it.
 The National Oceanic and Atmospheric Administration (NOAA) thinks a million sunken ships lurk in the dark; others peg the total value of the unrecovered treasures at $60 billion.
 So why don’t we hear more stories of watery grave-robbing?
 Because governments or private parties are likely to make a legal claim to those funds, making an expensive expedition for treasure a gamble at best.

 Forget all the beauty and wonder of the world’s oceans: At the bare minimum, they’re responsible for supplying us with oxygen.
-Oceans produce 70 percent of the oxygen supply in the atmosphere thanks to marine plants releasing it as a byproduct of photosynthesis.
+Oceans produce 70 percent of the oxygen supply in the atmosphere, thanks to marine plants releasing it as a byproduct of photosynthesis.
 One phytoplankton, Prochlorococcus, is estimated to be solely responsible for one in every five breaths a human will take.

-With over seven million tons of plastic winding up in the ocean each year, it’s inevitable that a lot of it winds up as part of an unwelcome addition to a fish’s diet.
+With over 7 million tons of plastic winding up in the ocean each year, it’s inevitable that a lot of it winds up as part of an unwelcome addition to a fish’s diet.
 For fish in the northern Pacific, researchers at the University of California, San Diego once estimated they swallow between 12,000 and 24,000 tons every year.

 When waves reach shallow water near land, energy that would normally be dispersed goes up, elongating the wave.
 A 1958 earthquake and landslide in Alaska generated a tsunami 100 feet high and destroyed all vegetation up to 1720 feet, the largest in recorded history.

-Called internal waves, these water walls have been found three miles below the surface.
+Called internal waves, these water walls have been found 3 miles below the surface.
 The waves are part of water layers with different densities and can reach heights of 800 feet before collapsing.
 Scientists believe these massive forces can help move heat and nutrients to other areas.

 As most everyone knows, drinking salt water is perilous at best and deadly at worst.
 In a process called desalination, that salt is removed, leaving fresh water.
-But building facilities and the energy required to process water this way has traditionally been more expensive than sourcing water from potable sources.
+But building facilities and the energy required to process water this way has traditionally been more expensive than using water from potable sources.

 In 1992, a shipment of bath toys was headed from China to the U.S. when the cargo ship dropped a container.
 More than 28,000 rubber ducks—or duckies, depending on your preference—and other play-animals were dumped into the North Pacific Ocean.
-Oceanographers tracked where the ducks wound up in order to better understand the water currents, with some landing ashore in Europe and Hawaii.
+Oceanographers tracked where the ducks wound up to better understand the water currents, with some landing ashore in Europe and Hawaii.
 The duck sightings didn’t ease up until the mid-2000s.

 Curious how aquatic life can survive the temperatures at the poles?
 Antifreeze proteins in the fish prevent ice crystals from growing, preventing their blood from being overcome by the chill and allowing it to continue flowing.

 Seashells have long been perceived as the iPods of the sea, tiny little devices that can mimic the static, hissing noise of the water.
 What they’re actually doing is acting as a resonator, or a cavity that allows sound to vibrate.
-By holding up the shell to your ear, you’re hearing the ambient noise around you amplified.
+By holding the shell up to your ear, you’re hearing the ambient noise around you amplified.
 All that whooshing air typically sounds a lot like the movement of cascading waves.
-If you can't make it to beach, though, it might be the next best thing.
+If you can't make it to the beach, it might be the next best thing.